S-Guerra/pokedex/README.md

 ## About

-This Pokedex App is a faithful recreation of the classic Pokémon Pokédex experience.
+This Pokédex App is a faithful recreation of the classic Pokémon Pokédex experience.
 Browse through Pokémon, view detailed information and descriptions, and enjoy authentic sound effects like boot-up sounds and Pokémon cries.
 The interface is designed to resemble the original device with smooth keyboard and mouse navigation.

 The app fetches Pokémon data from a **Neon Postgres database**, served by a **Node.js** backend using **Express**.
 The frontend is built with **React**, styled with **Sass**, and uses **SimpleBar** for custom scrollbars.